- Indoor and Outdoor

 Yes, there is an onsite restaurant and snacks are available.

-Paradise Found Educational Farm Park has not told us if they are fully wheelchair friendly.
+No, Paradise Found Educational Farm Park is not wheelchair friendly.

-Paradise Found Educational Farm Park has not told us if they are fully pushchair friendly.
+No, Paradise Found Educational Farm Park have stated they are not pushchair friendly.

 Paradise Found Educational Farm Park has not told us if they are dog friendly.